In a previous tutorial, we saw how to create and deploy a Telegram chatbot using Xenioo.

 The first thing to do is turn off group privacy on your bot: this will allow Xenioo to receive and process each and every message that goes in the group.

 After this, you can easily create an NLP intent containing all of the expressions that you do not want your users to use.

 The expressions can vary from simple, even single word entries to more complex sentences covering different topics.
 The Xenioo NLP engine will automatically train itself and detect also texts that are different but express the same intent.

 Once you’re satisfied with your intent, we can link it to our global chatbot operations and attach it to an interaction.

 As you can see from the diagram our approach is to give the user up to 3 warnings before taking on final action.

-Each user warning count has its own variable and our chatbot will be able to take note of the count even after months (or you can go ahead and reset counter once in a while using just a broadcast).
+User warning count has its own variable and chatbot will be able to take note of count even after months.
+You can go ahead and reset counter once in a while using just a broadcast.

 Having a high number of users may require a more complex and database oriented approach but for our example, it is going to be just fine.

 We’ve just seen how building a Telegram Group Manager bot with Xenioo is incredibly easy and flexible.